 Everyone loves differently.
 So, it’s up to you and the person you’re dating to discover the best ways to love each other.

-You know those people who change when their significant others are around?
+Do you know those people who change when their significant others are around?
 Those people are in situations in which they cannot be their authentic selves.
-A relationship in which you cannot be your authentic self is not
+A relationship in which you cannot be your authentic self does not love.

 One of the greatest acts of love is actively listening to each other.
 That means putting the phones away, looking eye to eye, and really absorbing what your partner shares.